NomisIV/website/src/blog/2021-09-18-my-battlestation-part-2.md

 but since it was so new at the time, that was only a couple of months at most.

-After recieving the card I had some really interesting problems where the linux kernel I used didn't support the GPU yet.
+After receiving the card I had some really interesting problems where the linux kernel I used didn't support the GPU yet.
 But after waiting about a week for the kernel update to reach the repos, things started working.